-I'm going to begin the sermon today by quoting the statement by John C. Ryle by which he defined sin, all the way back in the 19th Century, as he began to see "modernism" and "Laodiceanism" (Those were his words.) creeping into the Church of England.
+I am going to begin the sermon today by quoting the statement by John C. Ryle by which he defined sin, all the way back in the 19th Century, as he began to see "modernism" and "Laodiceanism" (Those were his words.) creeping into the Church of England.

 I say furthermore that a sin, to speak more particularly, consists in doing, saying, thinking, or imagining anything that is not in perfect conformity with the mind and law of God.
 Sin, in short, as the scripture says, is the transgression of the law.
-The slightest outward or inward departure from absolute mathematical parallelism with God's revealed will and character constitutes a sin, and at once makes us guilty in God's sight."
+The slightest outward or inward departure from absolute mathematical parallelism with God's revealed will and character constitutes a sin, and at once makes us guilty in God's sight.

 Thus, by the time God calls us, the Bible shows that we are thoroughly enslaved to this self-centered nature.
-It's a slavery that is so strong that it can only be broken by the power of God.
-But it's a slavery with which we have a love/hate relationship.
+It is a slavery that is so strong that it can only be broken by the power of God.
+But it is a slavery with which we have a love/hate relationship.
 Like the Israelites who rejoiced to leave their bondage in Egypt; but, once they were out and experiencing the hardships of the pilgrimage to the Promised Land, their heart yearned to go back to their former bondage.
 Love/Hate.

 Now, in fact, so over-powering is sin's deceitful urge that God shows (in reading through Hebrews the 3rd and the 4th chapters) that it overcame their faith—that is, the Israelites' faith.
 And, on the trail, they left a pile of dead bodies.
 In fact, it says their carcasses were strewn from one end of the pilgrimage to the other (from Egypt to Canaan) as a witness to human nature's strength.